Follow the whales tagged with MINTAGs

 Team Greenland, 08.08-17.08.23

-On the 5th of June 2023, Japan started as the first country to test 5 V0b fin whale tags.
-Steering Group member Kenji Konishi and his team went to the southern Sea of Okhotsk off Hokkaido to tag the whales.Map of the Sea of Japan and Sea of Okhotsk, marking a small area in the Southern Sea of Okhotsk as the survey area.
+On the 5th of June 2023, Japan started as the first country to test five V0b fin whale tags.
+Steering Group member Kenji Konishi and his team went to the southern Sea of Okhotsk off Hokkaido to tag the whales on board of vessel Chipashiri.
+Two out of the five that were deployed transmitted location data.

 Vessel Chipashiri: